 - The treadmill is compact, but quite heavy at 165 pounds.
 Might not be easy for a single person to move

 2. Lifespan TR2000e Electric Folding Treadmill

-If you wish to shake things up and do your own custom workout, you can set your parameters, including up to 15 levels of incline.
+If you want to shake things up and do your own custom workout, you can custom set parameters, including up to 15 levels of incline.
 There are also 2 customizable programs and 2 heart rate programs.

 The 56-inch running deck is more than enough space for most runners, and has 8 under-belt shock absorbers to keep your joints as safe as possible.

 It packs a ton of other features into a space-saving design, including different programs for weight management, sports training, and healthy living.

 Connect your phone via Bluetooth to listen to your music through the speakers, and place your phone or tablet on the handy media holder.
 Depending on the size of your device, this could obstruct the screen.